HOME OF BEAUTIFUL BEACHES & SPICY FOOD

 Birders in search of new and rare sightings.

-Sustainable tourists looking for a travel destination that works towards restoring the wildlife, landscapes and local communities.
+Sustainable tourists looking for a travel destination that works towards restoring wildlife, landscapes and local communities.

 Though it seems like an unassuming seaside village, out of all the places to visit in Mozambique, Tofo is a must.
 Both days and nights are an entrancing experience of relaxed, authentic and exciting Africa.

-Water-lovers can take their pick of watersports and activities.
-Tofo is one of the few places on earth where you can encounter gentle whale sharks and graceful manta rays all year long.
-Both scuba diving and ‘ocean safari’ snorkeling trips allow the chance to witness these incredible animals in their natural habitat.
+Water lovers can take their pick of watersports and activities.
+Tofo is one of the few places on Earth where you can encounter gentle whale sharks and graceful manta rays all year long.
+Both scuba diving and ‘ocean safari’ snorkelling trips allow the chance to witness these incredible animals in their natural habitat.
 Tofo is also a hidden gem for surfers of all levels with uncrowded breaks, gentle waves, a reef break and larger swells.
 A dhow tour to Pig Island is the chance to have a more immersive and traditional experience of the azure African water.
 Of course, there is also kayaking, paddle boarding and wave skiing.

 Stepping out of the water and on the shore is where the party continues, literally.
 During the day and night, you’ll find dance music and live music and the chance to let loose on the dancefloor.

-Surfers, divers and snorkelers wanting unique, special and uncrowded experiences.
+Surfers, divers and snorkelers who want unique, special and uncrowded experiences.

-Party and music lovers wanting to experience the African nightlife.
+Party and music lovers who want to experience African nightlife.